MyRandomShit/tech-progression/reference_materials/09_economic_systems.md

 5. **Power Concentration**: Who controls the AI that judges contribution?
 6. **The Holdouts**: Are those rejecting the system free rebels or left behind?
 7. **Human Purpose**: When survival is guaranteed, what drives people?
+8. **Environmental Surveillance**: Is constant ecological monitoring necessary or invasive?
+9. **Nature's Value**: Should environmental work be the highest-paid contribution?
+10. **Ecological Debt**: Can you ever repay severe environmental damage through restoration work?

 ---